Project Manager, Core Renewal

 • Determining strategies to achieve goals

-• Analyzing situations, identifying problems, recommending solutions, and evaluating outcomes
+• Analyzing situations and issues, identifying problems, recommending and implementing solutions, evaluating outcomes, and making course corrections

 • Communicating effectively orally and in writing

-• Interacting professionally with various levels of Metro employees, the Board of Directors, elected officials, and outside representatives
+• Interacting professionally with various levels of Metro employees, outside representatives, and the public

 Ability to (defined as a present competence to perform an observable behavior or produce an observable result)